Colombia Family Tours

 Duration 11 days Destinations Cartagena, Medellin, Bogota Age Range up to 80 year olds Operator Medellin City Services From

-Igor, traveled in August
+Tracey, traveled in June

 An Essential Colombian Tour to Bogota, Medellin and Cartagena Tour